py-paulo/aiogeoip/docs/index.rst

 Welcome to AioGeoIP
 ===================

-Real asynchronous geolocation by IP address with asyncio support.
+**AioGeoIP** is a library for geolocation by IPv4 address that uses the `IP-API <https://ip-api.com/>`_ platform completely free of charge and provides support for parallelism with *asyncio* and synchronized methods with *Requests* and *urllib3*, in addition to additional features for optimizing your software.

-Current version is |release|.
+Current version is |release|

 .. _GitHub: https://github.com/py-paulo/aiogeoip